 How to use the enVy™ Pillow with a Wedge Pillow

-If IBT is not for you, we would suggest the second best idea.
-Placing the foam wedge either directly on top of your mattress or insert a wedge pillow between your mattress and box spring to elevate your body from the waist up so as to reduce any strain on your neck.
+If Inclined Bed Therapy is not for you, we would suggest the second best idea.
+Placing the foam wedge either directly on top of your mattress or insert a wedge pillow between your mattress and box spring to elevate your body from the waist up so (hinging your body at the hips) as to prevent any strain on your neck.
 We would recommend a 32” wedge in length, 24″ width with a 7” height at the top.
 Then simply place the enVy pillow on top.
 The advantage of the enVy Pillow when supporting one’s sleep is the design helps keep your head and neck “cradled” which as we stated above, discourages any side to side rotation or up and down movement of the head that can exacerbate vertigo.

-Some additional advice for Evelyn: Make sure you get up slowly from your bed in the morning, drink plenty of water throughout your day and get 8 to 9 hours of quality sleep.
+Some additional advice for Evelyn: Make sure you get up slowly from your bed in the morning, drink plenty of water throughout your day and get 8 to 9 hours of quality beauty sleep... that's where the enVy™ Pillow comes in.

 We wish Evelyn the best and hope the vertigo goes away soon!